navaneethkrishnaindeed/bloc_gen/README.md

   @override
   List<Object?> get props => [counter];
 }
-// ...
-So and So unique event classes for each state properties

 /// A state class that represents the complete state of the ExampleBloc.
 /// This class is immutable and extends Equatable for value comparison.